Chrissy Teigen Reveals Secret Battle With Postpartum Depression

-In an unexpected cover story published in Glamour magazine, model and entertainer Chrissy Teigen has revealed a secret battle with postpartum depression following the birth of her daughter Luna last year.
+In an unexpected cover story published in Glamour magazine, model and entertainer Chrissy Teigen has revealed a secret battle with postpartum depression following the birth of her daughter, Luna, last year.
 The 31-year-old Teigen self-penned her essay, which describes in heartbreaking detail the struggles she experienced after having her first child with husband John Legend.

 Chrissy Teigen for Glamour – April 2017 #chrissyteigen #glamour pic.twitter.com/lCzDBOeytj